aelassas/wexcommerce/README.md

 ![Logo](__content/logo.png)

-weeCommerce is an Open Source eCommerce platform built on top of Next.js.
+weeCommerce is an eCommerce platform built on top of Next.js.

 weeCommerce API is built with Node.js, Express and MongoDB.